vega/vega-lite/site/docs/transform/timeunit.md

 ### Output

 By default, Vega-Lite will output data in local time (even when input is parsed as UTC time).
-To output data in UTC time, we need to specify either a UTC time unit or scale:
+To output data in UTC time, we can specify either a UTC time unit or scale:

 1. UTC time unit when input data is in local time.